 Right after recital season is the perfect time to reflect on where you'd like to be by next year's recital!
 It is a tradition in the Nguyen Music Studio to write a letter to your teacher documenting your answers to the following questions:

-Think of specific goals such as “I would like to be in the middle of Suzuki Book 3” or “I would like to have learned and polished Bach’s entire first cello suite”.
+Think of specific goals such as “I would like to learn 20 pieces by next year” or “I would like to audition for and join a youth orchestra before summer”.
 Goals such as these not only give you something specific to work towards but also help me to establish your curriculum as we move forward.
-Things like specific repertoire, physical habits, mental habits, musical knowledge, musical experiences, ensembles, auditions, etc can be used.
+Things like specific repertoire, physical habits, mental habits, musical knowledge, musical experiences, ensembles, or auditions can be used.

 Anything and everything that you’d like to let me know, please say it here.
-Whether you enjoy the lessons or wish it were taught in a different style or direction, feel free to let me know so I can help you in the best way possible.
-Also, if you feel music has helped or hurt you in any way, please feel free to share your experiences!
+Whether you enjoy the lessons or wish it were taught in a different style or direction, feel free to let me know so I can help you in the best way possible!

 Alternatively, you can also send your letter by email to your future self, one year from now, by visiting FutureMe.org!